Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 === Stealth Conditions
 Characters sneaking past guards or into rooms without being noticed is usually resolved with a simple test.
 However if the player intends to leverage that "stealthed" status in later actions, they might spend a #pp to gain the asset #trait[Stealthed] or #trait[In the Shadows]

 Alternately, a character might take action to distract sentries or other opponents.
 Their intent may be to strike while distracted or shepherd less-stealthy characters past.
-Such a distraction can also be handled with a test, this time inflicting #trait[Enthralled] stress, to represent the target's attention being focused elsewhere, or a temporary complication representing a specific distraction, such as #trait[Burning Police Car] #d8.
+Such a distraction can also be handled with a test, this time inflicting #trait[Enthralled] stress, to represent the target's attention being focused elsewhere, or a temporary complication representing a specific distraction, such as #trait[Burning Police Car #d8].
 Both the surprise attack and other characters' stealth attempts may then add the complication into their die pool.

 Both assets and complications are eliminated whenever they are no longer relevant.
 When a #trait[Stealthed] character reveals themself, the asset goes away.
 When the sentries are no longer distracted, the complication goes away.